MarketingPipeline/Serverless-Guestbook/HOW_TO_USE.md

       var GOOGLE_ENTRY_ID_Guestbook="GUESTBOOK TEXT AREA FORM ID";

-Under line 74 in the same file <code>index.html</code>
+9. Under line 74 in the same file <code>index.html</code>

+With your Google Form Link from earlier - change the final link from viewform? to formResponse?

-Put your Google Form Link, Google Form ID & Form Name (Tab Name In Google Spreadsheets) to the corresponding variables.
+Then put your updated Google Form Link, Google Form ID & Form Name (Tab Name In Google Spreadsheets) to the corresponding variables.

+Note: for any spaces in Tab Name, replace with "+".
+Example - Form Responses, becomes "Form+Responses".